naoms/facial_keypoints/README.md

 -
 We then implement two models using this augmented dataset :
 - a CNN architecture with LeakyReLU activations and batch normalization.
 We exactly replicate Balraj's architecture, and re-load his model with an additional training of 50 epochs.
 This model has a total of over 7,000,000 parameters to train.
 - a lighter version based on transfer learning : the MobileNet model trained on the ImageNet dataset, of which we freeze the weights and add our custom output layers.
+This model had half as many parameters, around 3,500,000, of which most were frozen.

 We saved our best models for both tentatives into the "models" directory.